-Deadline for Grading of a Written Form of Assessment of Subject (under Article 8 (10) of the Code of Study and Examination of the University)
+Deadline for Grading of a Written Form of Assessment of Subject

+(under Article 8 (10) of the Code of Study and Examination of the University)

-- (1) The examiner is obliged to grade a written form of assessment of subject and to publish the results via the Student Information System - a) In the case of a course test, no later than two weeks after the date of taking the test; - b) In other cases, no later than one week after the date the assessment was held. - (2) The deadline under paragraph 1 always ends no later than on the last day of the last examination period in the academic year.
+(1) The examiner is obliged to grade a written form of assessment of subject and to publish the results via the Student Information System no later than within one week of the written examination.

+(2) The deadline under paragraph 1 always ends no later than on the last day of the last examination period in the academic year.